scrasmussen/computationalEngineeringSciencesOnboarding/README.md

 ssh -t s000000@hpcgate.cranfield.ac.uk ssh s000000@delta.central.cranfield.ac.uk
 ```

+Use `module load [package name]` or `ml [package name]` to load the software you want to use.
+Type `ml` to list the loaded packages.
+The module system is nice because it allows you to easily load and manage the software you want to use.

 ### Personal Computer
 Linux is used on HPC systems and by many scientists, it is very useful to get comfortable with it.